tytotf08/novus.dominatus/markdown/n-dominatus.md

 + Stingray
 + Anpanman
 + Lil Nino X
++ Bubbo

 # Next Page: Poweria

 # Poweria
-Poweria - the reason that a citizen of _N.
-Dominatus_ is a _Powerian_. _Poweria_ is a belief that Power is not strength, but perfection and the ability to be a good person.
-Poweria is a state of being in which you embody this form of power.
+_Poweria_ is a belief of N. Dominatus that you can be the best version of yourself, and that the best version of yourself is no better than anyone else' greatest self.
+Poweria is being this awesome being.
+Poweria is also what we call the journey towards this state.
+We believe that a country, such as N. Dominatus, can achieve this.
+This is the journey from a city built from war - to a nation full of peace.